pymeasure/leco-protocol/control_protocol.md

 4. These other Coordinators (`Co3`, `Co4`...) sign in to `Co1`.
 5. All Coordinators are connected to all others.

-Two Coordinators shall follow a more thorough sign in/sign out procedure, than Components (address is for example host an port).
+Two Coordinators shall follow a more thorough sign-in/sign-out procedure than Components (address is for example host and port).
-The sign in might happen because of a CO_NEW message arrived or at startup.
+The sign-in might happen because of a CO_NEW message arrived or at startup.
-The sign out might happen because the Coordinator shuts down.
+The sign-out might happen because the Coordinator shuts down.

 :::{mermaid}
 sequenceDiagram